Many of us plan to travel during the holidays and, whether you plan on

 To ensure all of your holiday travels go smoothly and safely, we have compiled

 a list of helpful tips for you to consider as you plan your trips this winter:

-emergency kit in it: The last thing you want to experience during the holidays is car trouble.
+Take your car in for a full inspection before your trip: The last thing you want to experience during the holidays is car trouble.

 No one wants to be stuck on the side of the road in cold weather.
 Additionally,